Ecommerce Inventory Management in 2022: Challenges, & Systems

 The following are a few of the key challenges ecommerce shops encounter when it comes to their inventory management.

-Not having enough stock
+Not enough stock

 If your business is facing a lot of demand but also facing consistent stockouts, you could have a big problem on your hands.
 Not having enough stock to fulfill sales orders is bound to have a few repercussions, whether it’s shipping delays or disappointing your customer base.

-Having too much stock
+Too much stock

 Overstocking is one of the most common challenges faced by ecommerce retailers.
 Having too much stock sitting in your warehouse could be caused by seasonality, certain variants selling better than others, or something else altogether.
 Regardless of the reason, overstocking is a significant risk to your bottom line, considering how much it costs to store unmoved goods.

-Having stock in the wrong place
+Stock in the wrong place

 Does your company utilize multiple warehouses or fulfillment locations?
 If so, are you confident the inventory counts are consistent and accurate?
 When stock is in the wrong place, it can cause supply chain challenges by creating a bottleneck and slowing down the entire fulfillment process.
 It also costs more time and money to deliver products to your end-user when an inventory footprint is not optimized to match areas of high demand.

-Having inconsistent safety stock
+Inconsistent safety stock

 Safety stock is aptly titled, as it keeps your business safe in the event a huge wave of demand rolls in.
 If your safety stock isn’t consistent (or if you lack any safety stock at all), it might be time to reevaluate your ecommerce inventory management strategy moving forward.

-5 benefits of leveraging ecommerce inventory management software
+5 benefits of ecommerce inventory management software

 Running a successful inventory management operation can be a tough task; luckily, there are a number of systems out there that’ll make things much easier on you.
 Inventory management software gives smaller businesses the ability to stay competitive, while also assisting larger companies with their more complex back-end processes such as new channel expansion, bundling and kitting, managing perishables, and reducing fulfillment and delivery times.